2016: The Year In Bill O’Reilly

 Whether or not you like Bill O’Reilly, he has certainly made a huge impact in 2016.
 He has offended and disgusted many, while thrilling and offering “real” news to others.
-Mr. O’Reilly has become just as much of celebrity as many of those who he reports on.
+Mr. O’Reilly has become just as much of celebrity as many of those whom he reports on.
 Let’s take a look at some of the Fox News host’s most talked about moments in 2016.

 Comments on Slavery